razz7/Python_exam/README.md

 3. Major libraries used: pandas, matplotlib, numpy, nltk, torch

 4. The following libraries need to be installed (besides existing libraries in the semester notebooks).
-In Dockerfile, add the following lines at the bottom and build the project:
+In Dockerfile, add the following lines at the bottom and build the project:/n
    ´RUN pip install -U textblob´
    ´RUN pip install transformers´
    ´RUN pip install wordcloud´